 By January of 2020, there were already $126 million in fines imposed by the EU under the GDPR.
 The California Attorney General started enforcing the CCPA on July 1, sending notices requiring companies to cure the violation within 30 days, or risk fines of $2,500-$7,500 per consumer, per violation whose data privacy rights were violated.

 While these laws may seem like a nuisance to operating your business, the intent is to protect consumers and their data.
 In just the first half of 2020, there have been over 163 million people impacted by data breaches.

 Don’t expect GDPR and CCPA to be the only data privacy laws that will be passed.
 Other U.S. states and countries are looking to implement similar policies.
 Brazil’s LGPD went into effect February of 2020 (but don’t worry, you still have some time to become compliant for this one if needed).
-What do you need to do to improve your regulatory compliance in 2020?
+What do you need to do to improve regulatory compliance this year?

 Every year, we see countless instances of data leaks and exploitations, resulting in millions of people impacted by having their data compromised.
 The spirit behind recent data regulation laws is to protect consumers and their data.
 Companies are frequently requesting data from their customers that is not really necessary for their products and services.

 For example, in the case of SaaS companies, it may be unnecessary to request a customer’s physical address, as an address isn’t needed to deliver your software.
 One of the first steps in improving your compliance for these regulations is to assure you are only requesting the absolute minimum required information from your customer.
 If you can register accounts with just an email address, for example, don’t ask for a phone number.